1. eXtreme Documentation Driven Development (xDDD)

 Context and Problem Statement

-Absorb the useful, discard the useless, and add what is unique.
-Reject the dogma of the Alphabet Soup (TDD, BDD, XP).
-Instead forge a "Middle Path" — one that respects the narrative density of Lore while demanding the rigorous purity of Code.
+Absorb the useful, discard the useless and add what is unique.
+Reject the dogma and instead forge a middle path — one that respects the narrative density of Lore while demanding the rigorous purity of Code.

 Requirements

-• LLM Optimization: Lore is confined to the Prophecy (Docs).
-Code remains pure (Engineering) to prevent hallucination and preserve context tokens.
+LLM Optimization: Lore is confined to the Documentation (Hexanomicon, docstrings, CLI messages).
+Code and logs remain pure (Engineering) to prevent hallucination and preserve context tokens.

 Considered Options & Selections